Sleeping-Donut/dotfiles/nix/hosts/NixOS/zwei/README.md

 > Use `nixos-enter` to chroot into the environment so the user password can be set
 >
 > ```sh
-> sudo nixos-enter
+> sudo nixos-enter -c 'passwd nathand'
-> : Should be in the installed nixos environment now
-> passwd nathand
-> exit
 > ```

 ## Reboot into install